 Perhaps this trend says more about me and the circles I move in than it does about society at large.
-Facebook is still growing strongly, I still get people trying to “invite” me onto the platform and increasingly I’m seeing parents allow their young children to join the site.
+Facebook is still growing strongly, I still get people trying to “invite” me onto the platform (even though I left in 2009) and increasingly I’m seeing parents allow their young children to join the site.

 Many of the issues that inspired me to leave Facebook are captured in Zadie Smith’s excellent New York Review of Books essay, Generation Why?
 Smith’s critique puts the new film, The Social Network in conversation with Jarod Lanier’s book, You Are Not A Gadget (while drawing from Smith’s experience as a college lecturer).
 Smith manages to capture both the appeal of Facebook and the way the format of the site reduces and over-simplifies those who use it.

 But, maybe the problem extends beyond over-simplification, to stupefaction.
 The Intelligence2 group recently hosted a debate here in Hong Kong entitled, “Is The Internet Making Us Stupid?”
 One of the speakers for the motion, Thomas Crampton, posted some his research online (and you also can read a transcript of his talk ).

 Constant Distraction And Casual Attention